jacobdbt2100/dbt_postgres_git_setup/README.md

 It’s designed for quick reference — from environment setup to pushing your code to GitHub.

 ---
 ## 1. Environment Setup

 ### 1.1 Install the required tools

-Make sure you have the following installed on your system:

 - **Python 3.8+**
 - **pip** (Python package manager)
 - **PostgreSQL**
 - **Git**
 - **VS Code** (or your preferred IDE)
 ---

 ### 1.2 Create and activate a virtual environment